Help us improve your experience.

 Do you have time for a two-minute survey?

-Two of the most common reasons for disabling ports are explained below.
+Two common reasons for disabling ports are as follows:

 • Ensure guaranteed bandwidth by preventing oversubscription—The 16x10GE 3D MPC supports one 10-Gigabit Ethernet tunnel interface for each Packet Forwarding Engine.
 The effective line-rate bandwidth of the MPC is 12 ports because of an oversubscription ratio of 4:3.
-Therefore, configuring a tunnel interface might further result in the Packet Forwarding Engines being oversubscribed.
+Therefore, configuring a tunnel interface might further oversubscribe the Packet Forwarding Engines.
 To prevent such oversubscription and to ensure a guaranteed bandwidth, include the number-of-ports configuration statement to disable one or two ports per Packet Forwarding Engine.

-• Enable Switch Control Board (SCB) redundancy—For maximum bandwidth capabilities (12-port line-rate bandwidth), the 16x10GE 3D MPC uses all the available SCBs (three SCBs for an MX960 router, two SCBs for an MX480 or MX240 router) actively in the chassis.
+• Enable Switch Control Board (SCB) redundancy—For maximum bandwidth capabilities (12-port line-rate bandwidth), the 16x10GE 3D MPC uses all the active SCBs in the chassis.

-If SCB redundancy (2+1 SCBs on an MX960 router or 1+1 SCB on an MX480 or MX240 router) is required, ports on the line card can be disabled by setting the number of usable ports per line card to 8.
-In such a case, the third and fourth ports (ports 0/2-3, 1/2-3, 2/2-3, 3/2-3) on every Packet Forwarding Engine are disabled.
+If you require SCB redundancy, disable ports on the line card by setting the number of usable ports per line card to 8.
+In such a case, the system disables the third and fourth ports (ports 0/2-3, 1/2-3, 2/2-3, 3/2-3) on every Packet Forwarding Engine.

 To configure the number of active ports on the 16x10GE 3D MPC, include the number-of-ports active-ports configuration statement at the [edit chassis fpc slot-number] hierarchy level:

-Specify either 8 or 12 ports using this statement.
-When eight active ports are configured, two ports per Packet Forwarding Engine are disabled, and the LEDs on the MPC are set to yellow.
-When you specify 12 active ports, one port per Packet Forwarding Engine is disabled and the corresponding LED is set to yellow.
+Specify either 8 or 12 ports using the statement above.
+When you configure eight active ports, the system disables two ports per Packet Forwarding Engine and lights the MPC LEDs in yellow.
+When you specify 12 active ports, the system disables one port per Packet Forwarding Engine and lights the corresponding LED in yellow.
 When you do not include this statement in the configuration, all 16 default ports on the MPC are active.

 Note: